dynatrace-oss/opentelemetry-metric-dotnet/README.md

 ## Configuration

-The exporter allows for configuring the following settings using the `DynatraceExporterOptions` object passed to the constructor:
+The `DynatraceExporterOptions` class contains all the available configuration.
+The `DynatraceExporterOptions` can be provided either via the `AddDynatraceExporter()` extension method on the `MeterProviderBuilder`, or by manually passing it to the `DynatraceMetricsExporter` constructor.

+The `DynatraceExporterOptions` contains the following properties:

-### Dynatrace API Endpoint
+### Dynatrace API Endpoint (`Url`)

 A OneAgent installed on the host can provide a local endpoint for ingesting metrics without the need for an API token.
 The [OneAgent metric API documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/local-api/) provides information on how to enable the local OneAgent endpoint, if necessary.